 Setting Description

 Additional DNS Optional.

 servers You may specify IP addresses of one or multiple additional DNS servers for resolving host names.
 Use commas to separate multiple servers.

+Additional search Optional.

-Additional search domains Optional.
-You may specify IP addresses of one or multiple additional domains for resolving host names.
+domains You may specify IP addresses of one or multiple additional domains for resolving host names.

 Use commas to separate multiple domains.

 Setting Description IPv6 privacy extensions Determine whether and how privacy extensions apply to the IPv6 addressing.
 Disabled: Disables privacy extensions.
 Enabled (prefer public address): Enables privacy extensions and a public address is preferred.
 Enabled (prefer temporary address): Enables privacy extensions and a temporary address is preferred.
-Require IPv6 addressing for this connection to complete When deselected, either IPv4 or IPv6 addressing can be used to establish the connection.
+IPv6 address generation mode Determine how the address is generated:Stable privacyEUI 64 Require IPv6 addressing for this connection to complete When deselected, either IPv4 or IPv6 addressing can be used to establish the connection.
 When selected, only IPv6 addressing is used for making the connection.
 Routes Optional.
 Configure the IPv6 routing for this User Station.
 Click Add to add one or multiple routing addresses for the User Station to reach in the network.
 To remove any existing routes, select it and click Delete.
 Ignore automatically obtained routes: Select this checkbox only when you want to use manually-specified routes.
 Use this connection only for resources on its network: If selected, this connection will be used only when retrieving resources from the network.
 It will never be used as the default network connection.

 Note: You can retrieve current IP addresses from the Connection Information dialog.
-See Network Icon (on page 176).
+See Network Icon (on page 197).

-• Automatic, addresses only:
+Automatic, addresses only:

 IPv6 autoconfiguration automatically assigns an IPv6 address to the User Station, but no DNS servers or domain servers are specified.

 The following settings are configurable for this method.